epctex-support/traffic-generator/README.md

 During the run, the actor will output messages letting you know what is going on.
 Each message always contains a short label specifying which page from the provided list is currently specified.

 If you provide incorrect input to the actor, it will immediately stop with failure state and output an explanation of what is wrong.

+## Contact
+Please visit us through [epctex.com](https://epctex.com) to see all the products that is available for you.
+If you are looking for any custom integration or so, please reach out to us through the chat box in [epctex.com](https://epctex.com).
+In need of support? [devops@epctex.com](mailto:devops@epctex.com) is at your service.